 Do the best you can until you know better.
 When you know better, do better.”

-What were your lessons?
-Pause and reflect on any life altering experiences you had in 2020, identify your key lesson/ takeaway, and commit to applying it to make 2021 a better year for you and your loved ones.
+What were your lessons learned?
+Pause and reflect on your experiences in 2020, identify your takeaways, and commit to applying them to making 2021 a better year for you and your loved ones.

 ‘Our relationships are the most important and valuable currency we have.’Tweet